 Quite beside that perhaps 60% of the gut flora remains to be characterised, it is impossible to take specimens from all parts of the gut and do precise counts of micro-organisms.
 The best test to confirm dysbiosis is via the chemical result of fermentation: alcohol.
 Provoking fermentation – if this happens – results in alcohols in the blood (ethanol, methanol, butanol, propanol and short chain fatty acids) which can be measured by gas-liquid chromatography.
 Via their particular end-products of metabolism, a Comprehensive Digestive Stool Analysis (CDSA) can provide further information about which organisms are present in the gut (bacterial and yeast cultures in stool samples).
 At a doctor’s special request a CDSA can include parasitology (testing for parasites).

 Not everyone uses laboratory tests to determine – after medical interview and clinical observation – a state of dysbiosis.
 Many practitioners arrive at conclusions via symptom questionnaires, Applied Kinesiology, Electro-Dermal Screening, Radionics, or Live blood microscopy.
-Symptom improvement following sensible remedying is not necessarily a validation of diagnostics used.
+Symptomatic improvement following sensible remedies -like mentioned in this page- is not necessarily a validation of diagnostics used.
 The most surefooted test still is the above Gut Fermentation Profile with optional CDSA/parasites.

 Yeast overgrowth’s second reason for malabsorption (of the quantity and quality of nutrients you choose to ingest) depends on quite how much dysbiosis irritates your gut wall.
 In UC, CD and severe IBS the gut’s epithelial membrane gets irritated, thus its protective mucous layer changes and thus absorption of nutrients dwindles.